Triumph Trident 660 does the quarter mile in 12.00 seconds

 Triumph Trident 660 Thrust Curve

-The Trident 660’s power and torque curve are perfectly suited for the road and is complemented greatly by Triumph’s choice of gearing, which is very low and road bias, in particulate the first 3 to 4 gears while the remaining two are conventionally geared for highway where rpm is not too high when cruising at those highway speeds.
+The Trident 660’s power and torque curve is perfectly suited for the road and is complemented greatly by Triumph’s choice of gearing, which is very low and has a road bias,

-This choice of gearing does make best of use of that 75 horsepower and its meaty spread of torque, with the Trident feeling relatively explosive in the first 4 gears regardless of the speed and rpm you find yourself at.
+The Trident’a engine feels relatively explosive in the first 4 gears regardless of the speed and rpm you find yourself at.

-The engine/gearing package is most effective in town and on the slower twisty stuff sub 80 mph where the Trident punches with the authority unlike any other motorcycle in this class except for the MT-07, a motorcycle which has been the grunt monster of the class since 2014.
+The engine/gearing package is most effective in town and on the slower twisty stuff sub 80 mph where the Trident punches with authority.

-I’d bet that the Trident 660 would trade blows with the MT-07 for roll-on performance in most gears, though the MT-07 does feel a little livelier which is more likely to do with the Trident 660 having softer part-throttle openings that make it more user-friendly.
+Though the MT-07 does feel a little livelier which is more likely to do with the Trident 660 having softer part-throttle openings that make it more user-friendly.
+But as mentioned fulling can be a little unpredictable.

 Just like the MT-07 highway overtakes are effortless and do not require dropping down a gear to get the job done effectively.